wing5wong/artisan-whs-static/source/_international/fees-and-accommodation.md

 * School uniform (maximum of NZ $600)
 * Holidays away from the homestay, or holidays that involve extra expense for the homestay parents.
-* Personal spending (between NZ$50 and NZ$70 per week).
+* Personal spending (between NZ$60 and NZ$70 per week).
 Parents may pay personal funds to the school and the school will set up a bank account whereby a set amount will be automatically paid into the student's account each week.
 * Toll calls
+* Specialty foods

 **Refund of Homestay Fees:** *(Based on all homestay fees paid up front)*